giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v16.4.2.md

 date: '2022-06-02T10:00:00+00:00'
 description: Release notes for AWS workload cluster release v16.4.2, published on 02 June 2022, 10:00
-title: workload cluster release v16.4.2 for AWS
+title: Workload cluster release v16.4.2 for AWS
 ---

 This release provides security hardening of app-operator to tighten RBAC permissions as well as honoring write contexts more accurately.